1. About lamotrigine

 - between 200mg and 400mg a day, taken as either 1 or 2 doses

-If you take lamotrigine twice a day, try to space your doses evenly through the day.
+If you take it twice a day, try to space your doses evenly through the day.
 For example, first thing in the morning and in the evening.

 Will my dose go up or down?